 Google will offer several different pricing models, depending on what you need to do in Stadia.
 The Founder’s Pack will be the only way to play Stadia during its initial launch period in November 2019.

 Stadia Founder’s Edition, $129: Comes with three months of Stadia Pro, as well as limited-edition Night Blue controller, Chromecast Ultra, first dibs on a name, and three-month buddy pass.
 Available in November.
+The Premiere Edition includes everything but the buddy pass, first dibs on name, as well as a white controller for the same price.

 Stadia Pro, $10 per month: 4K resolution with 60 frames per second and HDR, discounts on game purchases.
 Full Destiny 2 access.
 Free games available with subscription.
 Launches in 2019.

 Stadia Base, free: 1080p resolution with 60 frames per second.
 Buy games you want, play in Chrome browser.
+It will launch in 2020.

 Shadow is a little more expensive because you’re essentially renting access to a powerful PC.
 It’s available in most of the United States at the moment, and you can try it for $10 for 10 days before switching to a recurring plan.
 If you purchase a whole year, you will be charged $25 per month.
 If running on a monthly basis, Shadow will set you back $35 per month.